-Stewardship, being one of St. Joseph's Healthcare System's core values demonstrates St. Joseph's commitment to its most valuable resource – its employees.
+Stewardship, being one of St. Joseph's Health's core values demonstrates St. Joseph's commitment to its most valuable resource – its employees.

 The employees at St. Joseph's have a wide range of talents, knowledge, and experiences.
 Sharing these different perspectives helps St. Joseph's fulfill our vision of providing excellence in patient care.

-Open to new ideas, St. Joseph's Healthcare System's employees work together to achieve our goals.
+Open to new ideas, St. Joseph's Health's employees work together to achieve our goals.

-With over 70 different languages spoken, St. Joseph's Healthcare System celebrates and honors our employees, who are from many different countries and represent many different cultures.
+With over 70 different languages spoken, St. Joseph's Health celebrates and honors our employees, who are from many different countries and represent many different cultures.